 My Name is Robert from Ireland and here is my question for your team.

 I've been meditation about 50min most nights for the last year or so by focusing on the point between the eyebrows and fallowing the breath through the nose, but lately I'm being distracted by my base chakra becoming 'itchy' with a slight feeling of fruition and restlessness when this itching feeling starts.
 I've had to stop mid way through many meditations as my mind is drawn to heavily to this intrusion as you could imagine .
 I would be grateful of any help or advice you could give me on this matter.

 —Robert McCartney, Ireland

-- Kneeling lunge — front knee over front ankle, back knee on the floor, torso upright with fingers interlaced on front knee and pelvis releasing toward the floor
+- Kneeling lunge — front knee over the front ankle, back knee on the floor, torso upright with fingers interlaced on front knee and pelvis releasing toward the floor

 - Upavistha Konasana — sit with legs straight and spread wide, then slowly bend forward at the hips (and eventually, the spine), keeping your spine long

-- Pavanamuktasana — deep squat, feet flat on floor (or heels on a cushion if they won’t reach the floor), arms circled around your knees and hugging them to your chest, tailbone releasing toward floor.
+- Pavanamuktasana — deep squat, feet flat on the floor (or heels on a cushion if they won’t reach the floor), arms circled around your knees and hugging them to your chest, tailbone releasing toward the floor.
 (Be careful of your knees.
 It’s best to exit the pose by rolling back onto your buttocks and getting up from there.)

 I hope this helps.